marklcrns/my-zettelkasten/c9edab1b.md

 - [[b8010b9f]]# (what)
 - [[bb63ba32]]#

+The best way to go through these steps is to read the next one only when you are done with the previous step.
+It will help you focus and really absorb what each step is meant for as it is important not rush this over.
+This is already a shortcut so don't cut it short still.

 ## Resources

 [^1]: The Power of Habit by Charles Duhigg - Appendix: A Reader's Guide to Using These Ideas